 The leading cause of fatigue, especially in women, is due to a hormonal imbalance.

 I see it every day in my practice.
 That’s why women come to me, to help them understand how their hormones work and how to rebalance them so that they can address the symptoms that are hindering them (like extreme fatigue).
+When you’d like to understand more about the 5 steps for optimised health and balanced hormones, I invite you to sign up for this complimentary 10-day optimised health and wellness challenge.

 Your hormones don’t get out of whack overnight.
 It takes some time for this to happen and because it happens so slowly, many women don’t notice it until the fatigue sets in.
 By then they feel addressing that fatigue is overwhelming.
 Yet, it doesn’t have to be!